Adjustable Visual Appearance for Generalizable Novel View Synthesis

-We now show quantitative results based on the three performance measures PSNR, SSIM \cite{SSIM} and LPIPS \cite{LPIPS}.
-The images with changed appearance are evaluated against the corresponding ground truth images for the target weather and lighting condition.
-In Table~\ref{tab:results_2D_comp} we show how our method performs on all possible pairs of source and target conditions.
-Using the same source and target conditions corresponds to novel view synthesis without appearance change, which as expected gives better metrics, but for some combinations the gap is small, e.g. comparing Day into Evening with Evening into Evening.
-In Table~\ref{tab:Compare_w_2D} we compare our method with several 2D style transfer methods.
-We see that our method outperforms the 2D-methods on PSNR and SSIM for all combinations, while giving competitive results for LPIPS.
-We observe that performance varies for the different conditions, and that adapting images from another condition into day is the most challenging, while transforming from day gives significantly higher performance for all methods.
+\paragraph{Quantitative Results.} We now show quantitative rendering quality results.
+We show PSNR, SSIM \cite{SSIM} and LPIPS \cite{LPIPS}, where the images with changed appearance are evaluated against the corresponding ground truth images for the target weather and lighting conditions.
+In Table~\ref{tab:results_2D_comp}, we show how our method performs on all possible combinations of source and target conditions.
+Using the same source and target conditions corresponds to novel view synthesis without appearance change, which, as expected, gives better metrics, but the gap is small for some combinations, e.g. comparing Day into Evening with Evening into Evening.
+In Table~\ref{tab:Compare_w_2D}, we compare our method with several 2D style transfer methods.
+We see that our method outperforms the 2D methods on the performance metrics for all combinations.
+We observe that performance varies for the different conditions and that adapting images from another condition into day is the most challenging, while transforming from day gives significantly higher performance for all methods.
 A comparison against Instruct-NeRF2NeRF \cite{in2n} was also performed, but results varied largely for different scenes and prompts.
 Further details are included in appendix \ref{sec:in2n_comp}.